CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Branford/README.md

 ### 8/25
 Tody we learned about the basics of control flow, conditionals, and loops.
 This was a little confusing at first but eventually undeerstood.

+### 10/7
+Back from hibernation.
+Started learning React today.
+I don't fully understand it yet although I understand its functionality.

+### 10/15
+This week we learned the HTTP get request methods. the functionality aspect of it I understand.
+The syntax is going to take some practice.